 - Lemon Zest - Provides a burst of tangy citrus flavor to complement the almond flour.

 - Butter - Adds richness and moisture to the scones, creating a tender crumb.
+You can use coconut oil if you prefer.

 - Heavy Cream - Contributes to the scones' tender texture and richness, unsweetened almond milk can be used as an alternative.